railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	      *Sales Order Form*

 	#.
 In the last tab of the order, :guilabel:`History` you can see the :guilabel:`Packing List`
-	   that's been created and you'll be able to see any invoices that relate to this order when they're generated.
+	   that is been created and you will be able to see any invoices that relate to this order when they are generated.

-From the :guilabel:`Main Menu` click :menuselection:`Products --> Products` to display a list of
+From the  :menuselection:`Sales --> Products --> Products` to display a list of
 products: just the one, \ ``Titanium Alloy Radiator``\  , currently exists in this example.
 Its :guilabel:`Real Stock` still shows \ ``10.00``\   but its :guilabel:`Virtual Stock` now shows \
 ``4.00``\  to reflect the new future requirement of 6 units for despatch.